richdrummer33/doompdf-fps-optimized/README.md

 https://github.com/user-attachments/assets/0b39de6d-a53a-4494-8eba-3d16e7431e3a

 > [!IMPORTANT]
-> Any crypto things related to me or this project are fake.
+> Any crypto things claiming to be related to me or this project are fake.
 See https://bsky.app/profile/ading.dev/post/3lfyhqifjls2p

 ## Javascript in a PDF